tairosonloa/aalonso.dev/README.md

 ## About this repository

 This is my personal website I made from scratch using React and TypeScript.
-I use the [Next.js](https://nextjs.org/) React framework to develop it.
+I use the [Gatsby](https://www.gatsbyjs.com/) React framework to develop it.

-I started this development after graduating from University and started to work for [Acid Tango](https://acidtango.com/), where I acquired more professional skills and better programming and design practices.
-Before that, I had another site made with GatbsyJS I used during my student years, with a lot of technical debt because of my learning process.
-The old archive repo can be found [here](https://github.com/tairosonloa/aalonso.eu).

 ## License